 One example of the beauty of round tables is the Decanter, part of DAVIDSON’s Wanderlust Collection, and a wonderfully whimsical design that will certainly be the talking point at your dinner party.
 Like the other tables in the collection, it’s available in different colours and sizes.

 A circular table could also function as a desk if you’re looking for something unconventional and unique.
-Traditional desks, such as the Mortimer or Tribeca, can look very stately but we can imagine the statement-making Spiraliser serving as a workstation during the day in a large open-plan kitchen.
+Traditional desks, such as the Mortimer, can look very stately but we can imagine the statement-making Spiraliser serving as a workstation during the day in a large open-plan kitchen.

 An oval dining table strikes the perfect balance between rectangular and circular.
-The length makes them as suitable for large dinner parties while the curved corners give them the soft flow of a circular table.
+The length makes them suitable for large dinner parties.
+While the curved corners give them the soft flow of a circular table.
 An oval dining table looks great in rectangular rooms in particular, and if you choose one with a pedestal base, you can fit lots of people around it.

-To see just how stylish an oval dining table can look, check out DAVIDSON’s boldly contemporary Empire dining table whose slimline top is wonderfully complemented by the rich warm sheen of the bronze finish.
-Or there’s the luxurious and ultra-glossy Ovington in a rich Macassar ebony—especially dazzling when decked with candles.
+To see just how stylish an oval dining table can look, check out the boldly contemporary Empire dining table whose slimline top is wonderfully complemented by the rich warm sheen of the bronze finish.
+Or there’s the luxurious and ultra-glossy Ovington in a rich Macassar ebony.

 For the dream addition to a sleek and smart modern home, take a look at the Howes dining table, the result of a collaboration with Taylor Howes whose oval shape, with its continual loop is designed to reflect the theme of the passage of time.

 Our top tips for determining the right size for your dining table: